 Laughter is so important in a relationship, and not just during those early days of courtship.
 Humor helps keep a marriage alive.
-In fact, research from University of North Carolina at Chapel Hill found that couples who laugh together felt more supportive and reported having higher quality relationships.
+In fact, research from the University of North Carolina at Chapel Hill found that couples who laugh together felt more supportive and reported having higher-quality relationships.
 Whether you go to comedy nights, watch your favorite TV shows, or just laugh at each other as you dance around your kitchen like fools, it’s so crucial that you take the time to laugh together—hard and often.

 Plan Your Date Nights